Inclement Weather Plan

 The Superintendent has assigned responsibility to the Director of Transportation for recommending whether to close or delay school or release students early when inclement weather is predicted.
 The director and a staff of 15 Transportation Supervisors are assigned to areas of Guilford County to check the roads and weather conditions throughout the county.

-The decision to close or delay school, including how long to delay, will be announced to the media, via Connect-Ed ®, posted on the GCS Website (www.gcsnc.com) and on GCSTV 2 not later than 5:30 a.m. by the Chief of Staff.
+The decision to close or delay school, including how long to delay, will be announced to the news media, shared via Connect-Ed ®, posted on the GCS Website (www.gcsnc.com), GCS social media outlets and broadcast on GCSTV 2 not later than 5 a.m. by the Chief of Staff.
 If school opens at the normal time, an announcement will not be made.
-Therefore, no announcement in the media indicates that school will operate on a normal schedule.
+Therefore, no announcement in the news media or GCS web/TV indicates that school will operate on a normal schedule.
 If inclement weather occurs after the school day has begun, a decision regarding early release will be made as quickly as possible.

-Whenever possible, if a decision regarding school closing can be made the evening prior, the Chief Operations Officer shall notify the Superintendent of the recommendation and seek final approval no later than 4:30 p.m.
+Whenever possible, if a decision regarding school closing can be made the evening prior, the Chief Information Officer shall notify the Superintendent of the recommendation and seek final approval no later than 9:30 p.m.

 If schools close for the day, road conditions will be reviewed again that afternoon and observations reported in time for the evening news, whenever possible.
 If road conditions are not likely to improve before the next morning, school will be canceled.

-Notification will be announced to the news media, posted on the GCS Website (www.gcsnc.com) and broadcast on GCSTV 2.
-Connect-Ed ® will also be used to make this announcement.
-Whenever possible, the announcement will be made in time for the 6 p.m. evening news reports.
+Notification will be announced to the news media, posted on the GCS Website (www.gcsnc.com), GCS social media outlets and broadcast on GCSTV 2.
+Connect-Ed ® also will be used to make this announcement.
+Whenever possible, GCS will make announcements in time for the 10 p.m. evening news reports.

-High Schools - On the first day that schools are closed due to inclement weather conditions, all school activities will be canceled, unless permission to proceed has been given by the Chief Student Services Officer.
+High Schools - In the event that school is closed due to inclement weather conditions, all school activities will be canceled, unless permission to proceed has been coordinated by the Chief Information Officer and the Chief Student Services Officer.
+If school is canceled due to unfavorable road conditions, activity buses will not be operated.
 Under no circumstance should students be penalized for failure to attend activities when school is closed, even when special permission to proceed has been granted.

-Elementary and Middle Schools – No school activities, including the ACES program, games, practices, rehearsals, performances, etc., shall take place when school is closed or dismissed early due to inclement weather, unless permission to proceed has been given by the Chief Student Services Officer.
+Elementary and Middle Schools – No school activities, including the ACES program, games, practices, rehearsals, performances, etc., shall take place when school is closed or dismissed early due to inclement weather, unless permission to proceed has been coordinated by the Chief Information Officer and the Chief Student Services Officer.

 Inclement weather conditions may also cause after-school activities to be cancelled on days schools close at the regular time.
 These closings will be announced by the school, broadcast on GCSTV 2 and posted online at www.gcsnc.com.